Last Updated March 9, 2017

-PLEASE NOTE – THESE TERMS AND CONDITIONS FORM AN IMPORTANT PART OF YOUR CRUISE RESERVATION AND AGREEMENT WITH ON THE BLUE CRUISES, INC. AND ROYAL CARIBBEAN CRUISES LTD. FOR THIS CRUISE.
+PLEASE NOTE – THESE TERMS AND CONDITIONS FORM AN IMPORTANT PART OF YOUR CRUISE RESERVATION AND AGREEMENT WITH OTB CRUISES, LLC.
+AND ROYAL CARIBBEAN CRUISES LTD. FOR THIS CRUISE.
 PLEASE READ CAREFULLY.

-IF YOU OR ANY PERSON INCLUDED IN YOUR RESERVATION DOES NOT WISH TO BE BOUND BY THESE TERMS & CONDITIONS, YOU MUST NOTIFY ON THE BLUE CRUISES, INC. IN WRITING WITHIN 3 DAYS AFTER MAKING YOUR CRUISE RESERVATION, AND YOUR RESERVATION WILL BE CANCELLED AND YOUR CREDIT CARD, PAYPAL OR OTHER PAYMENT ACCOUNT NOT CHARGED (OR REFUNDED, IF PAYMENT WAS ALREADY MADE).
-FAILURE TO NOTIFY ON THE BLUE CRUISES, INC. WITHIN THIS 3 DAY PERIOD SHALL INDICATE THE AGREEMENT OF YOU AND ALL PERSONS INCLUDED IN YOUR RESERVATION TO THESE TERMS & CONDITIONS, AND ALL OF YOU WILL BE LEGALLY BOUND BY THESE TERMS & CONDITIONS.
+IF YOU OR ANY PERSON INCLUDED IN YOUR RESERVATION DOES NOT WISH TO BE BOUND BY THESE TERMS & CONDITIONS, YOU MUST NOTIFY OTB CRUISES, LLC.
+IN WRITING WITHIN 3 DAYS AFTER MAKING YOUR CRUISE RESERVATION, AND YOUR RESERVATION WILL BE CANCELLED AND YOUR CREDIT CARD, PAYPAL OR OTHER PAYMENT ACCOUNT NOT CHARGED (OR REFUNDED, IF PAYMENT WAS ALREADY MADE).
+FAILURE TO NOTIFY OTB CRUISES, LLC.
+WITHIN THIS 3 DAY PERIOD SHALL INDICATE THE AGREEMENT OF YOU AND ALL PERSONS INCLUDED IN YOUR RESERVATION TO THESE TERMS & CONDITIONS, AND ALL OF YOU WILL BE LEGALLY BOUND BY THESE TERMS & CONDITIONS.
 IF YOU DO NOT WISH TO ACCEPT AND BE BOUND BY THESE TERMS & CONDITIONS, YOUR RESERVATION/BOOKING WILL NOT BE ACCEPTED.

 CRUISE TO THE EDGE TERMS & CONDITIONS

 Please read the following Terms and Conditions.
 These documents contain important limitations on your rights and the rights of all persons included in your reservation.
-These are legally binding documents, and by making your reservation on the Cruise you and all persons listed on your reservation are agreeing to abide by and be legally bound by these Terms & Conditions.
-This document contains additional contractual terms, conditions, and limitations between you and On the Blue Cruises, Inc. (“On the Blue”), Royal Caribbean Cruises Ltd. (“Royal Caribbean”) and their respective officers, directors, employees, affiliates, subsidiaries, parent companies, related companies, agents and contractors (collectively referred to herein as the “Released Parties”), with respect to this cruise beyond the terms and conditions described in your agreement with On the Blue and in the Royal Caribbean Cruises Ltd. Ticket Contract (“ROYAL CARIBBEAN Cruise/Cruisetour Ticket Contract”).
-These Terms & Conditions are incorporated into and made a part of your agreement with On the Blue and your ROYAL CARIBBEAN Cruise Ticket Contract.
-You agree that these Terms & Conditions are subject to change by On the Blue and/or Royal Caribbean in their good faith discretion.
+These are legally binding documents, and by making your reservation on the Cruise, you and all persons listed on your reservation are agreeing to abide by and be legally bound by these Terms & Conditions.
+This document contains additional contractual terms, conditions, and limitations between you and OTB Cruises, LLC. (“OTB”), Royal Caribbean Cruises Ltd. (“Royal Caribbean”) and their respective officers, directors, employees, affiliates, subsidiaries, parent companies, related companies, agents and contractors (collectively referred to herein as the “Released Parties”), with respect to this Cruise beyond the terms and conditions described in your agreement with OTB and in the Royal Caribbean Cruises Ltd. Ticket Contract (“ROYAL CARIBBEAN Cruise/Cruisetour Ticket Contract”).
+These Terms & Conditions are incorporated into and made a part of your agreement with OTB and your ROYAL CARIBBEAN Cruise Ticket Contract.
+You agree that these Terms & Conditions are subject to change by OTB and/or Royal Caribbean in their good faith discretion.

 CRUISE TICKET CONTRACT